Applications are now closed.

 To apply you must:

-- Be a citizen of one of the 12 following eligible countries: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia, Ukraine (Wider Europe) Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan or Uzbekistan (Central Asia).
+- Be a citizen of one of the 12 following eligible countries: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine or Uzbekistan.
 Please make sure that you apply to the programme relevant to your nationality.

 - Be resident in one of the 12 eligible countries.